AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-10/commerce-highlights.md

         </tr>
         <tr>
             <td><strong>Search</strong></td>
             <td>Adobe Commerce is now optimized for OpenSearch 2.x and is no longer compatible with Elasticsearch.
-All Elasticsearch 7 and 8 modules and classes have been marked as deprecated in the codebase.
+All Elasticsearch 7 and 8 modules and classes are now deprecated in the codebase.
 Adobe strongly recommends transitioning to OpenSearch for both on-premises and cloud infrastructure deployments to ensure continued support and compatibility.
 See <a href="/help/upgrade/prepare/opensearch-migration.md">Migrating to OpenSearch</a>.
               <ul>
                 <li>The Elasticsearch 7 and Elasticsearch 8 options are now labeled as "(Deprecated)" in the Admin configuration.</li>
                 <li>When a user selects Elasticsearch as the search engine in the Admin configuration, Commerce displays a notification stating, <em>"This search engine option is no longer supported by Adobe.
-It is recommended to use OpenSearch as a search engine instead."</em></li>
+We recommend using OpenSearch as a search engine instead."</em></li>
               </ul>
             </td>
         </tr>